Nowy Targ, Poland

 Ukraine; as well as into what is now Slovakia and the Czech

 Virtual Shtetl, a Polish language website for the most part, has some portions that are in English.
-One of these is on the local history of Nowy Targ.
-However, no mention of the existence of a Jewish community appears in that description.
+One of these is on the local history of the Jewish community in Nowy Targ, adapted from various sources.
+Click on the footnotes there to see the sources.

 "...Dr.
 Abraham Blumenfeld, who in 1847 came into the possession of an agro-industrial complex specializing in brewery[1.5]..
 He owned: a flourmill, a sawmill, a house, farm buildings and arables.
 In 1871 he sold his vast estate for the sum of 21,500 Rhine ducats.
 To conclude the purchase the town hall had to incur a debt with the Jewish bankers: Aron Mandl, Salomon Goldman and Józef Herz.
 In 1875 the property was leased to Józef Goldman and in 1894 it was taken over by Józef Herz. "